What is MERLIN?

 What may I borrow through MERLIN/MOBIUS?

 Students, faculty, and staff of member libraries may borrow books through the MOBIUS system.
-Please note that only books may be requested from another library even though videotapes, music CDs, and DVDs may be requested by specific libraries.
+Please note that some videotapes, music CDs, and DVDs may be requested by specific libraries.
 Periodical titles are not requestable.

 When should I use MOBIUS?